Far Cry 6 gameplay reveal coming this Friday

 Yara, like Cuba, has been subjected to years of trade sanctions, which makes for limited (or at least outdated) weaponry.
 And Far Cry 6 will be the first Far Cry game set in an urban environment, which should add some verticality to a series previously not known for taking gameplay skywards.

 This Friday's gameplay reveal should show off how the new environments and weapons affect the sequel's play style.
-We may even see more of the employable AI companions, Amigos for Hire - like the dog in the wheelchair, Chorizo.
+We may even see more of the employable AI companions, Amigos for Hire - like the wheelchair-bound dog Chorizo.

 Check out the Far Cry 6 trailer VFX breakdown, which shows how Giancarlo Esposito became Antón Castillo.